fixermark/frc-2024-field-server/README.md

   * [X] modify protocol: both amp and speaker can send 'ring speaker' and 'ring amp' score singals (override for manual scoring) <2024-01-27 Sat>
   * [X] Make infrastructure to stitch ino pieces together into one file <2024-02-04 Sun>
 * Amp client
+  * hardware: use analog in for digital inputs, do not use pins 4, 10, 11, 12, 13 for anything (Ethernet shield interferes)
 * Speaker client
   * [ ] get some details on how the LED chaser strip is controlled.
 	- neopixel